tinusaur/guides/docs/tinusaur-board-2-assembling/Before-you-begin.md

 ## The Tools

-Before you begin, make sure that you have the following tools at hand.
+Before you begin, make sure that you have the following tools at hand:

 * Soldering kit